About the Collaborative

 - Creates a forum for information sharing among diesel emissions reductions advocates, and works to leverage significant new resources to expand voluntary diesel emissions mitigation efforts; and

-- Implements projects that are regional in scope, leverage funds from a variety of sources, achieve measurable emissions reductions, and create momentum for future diesel emissions mitigation efforts.
+- Implements projects that are regional in scope, leverages funds from a variety of sources, achieves measurable emissions reductions, and create momentum for future diesel emissions mitigation efforts.